Trade Facilitation Agreement

 Australian implementation

-Australia already complies with TFA terms and has designated a National Committee on Trade Facilitation (NCTF) as required under the agreement.
+Australia complies with all substantive TFA terms and has designated a National Committee on Trade Facilitatio (NCTF) as required under the agreement.

-The NCTF is chaired by the Department of Immigration and Border Protection.
+The NCTF is chaired by the Department of Home Affairs.
 It provides a forum for government and business to discuss issues related to the implementation the TFA and opportunities to reform the international trade environment.

 Australia assisting developing countries